Atlantean Translator

 What Is the Atlantean Language?

-Atlantean is a constructed language built for the 2001 Disney film Atlantis: The Lost Empire.
-This translator converts English into Atlantean and Atlantean back into English, the way the Atlanteans speak it in the film.
+Atlantean is a fictional language created for the 2001 Disney film Atlantis: The Lost Empire.
+Use it to move between English and Atlantean in both directions, using the language heard in the film.

-Linguist Marc Okrand designed the full atlantean language from scratch, drawing on dozens of real ancient languages.
-The result is an atlantis language that feels genuinely ancient, not just a random cipher.
+Linguist Marc Okrand designed Atlantean from scratch, drawing on dozens of real ancient languages.
+The result feels deliberate and ancient rather than like a simple symbol swap or random cipher.

-The atlantean alphabet uses circular and angular symbols tied to the film's visual design.
+The Atlantean script uses circular and angular shapes tied closely to the film's visual design.
 If Marc Okrand's constructed languages interest you, the Klingon Translator covers the language he built for Star Trek.

 Getting your Atlantean translation only takes a moment: